ConnorWiseman/jcink-custom-structure/README.md

 </script>
 ```

 Each module also includes a method for retrieving the value of a specific key.
 The following two examples will produce equivalent output.
+Only the second example below can be used to retrieve the value of a key for manipulation within a function, however.
 ```html
 <% BOARD %>
 <script>